 - Lean Sigma Supply Chain

-30 ECTS Credits at Level 8 on the National Framework of Qualifications awarded by Cork Institute of Technology.
+30 ECTS Credits at Level 8 on the National Framework of Qualifications awarded by Munster Technological University.

 Candidates who complete the Lean Sigma Black Belt Programme are encouraged to sit the American Society for Quality (ASQ) Lean Sigma Black Belt exam (Examination fees payable directly to the ASQ).

 The ASQ Lean Sigma Black Belt requires two completed projects with signed affidavits or one completed project with signed affidavit and three years' of work experience in one or more areas of the Lean Sigma Body of Knowledge.

-For over eight years “CAMMS, CIT has been assisting us in optimising the performance of our operating theatres, of which there are 20, including resource deployment and process issues.
+For over eight years “CAMMS, MTU Cork has been assisting us in optimising the performance of our operating theatres, of which there are 20, including resource deployment and process issues.
 We have begun to see substantial resource savings as a consequence of their work.
 We are anxious to develop further our relationship with CAMMS, MTU Cork and we are deeply appreciative of the work they have undertaken with us to date.”
 J. A. McNamara, CEO Cork University Hospital

 “CAMMS was one of the significant enablers of our company turnaround.”
 Billy Power, General Manager of SR Technics Airfoil Services